Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 A Life-Permitting Universe

-In the realm of astrophysics, the name Sir Fred Hoyle is likely to resonate with many.
-Hoyle, who began his scientific career as a staunch atheist, held the conviction that there was no evidence of God in the universe.
+In the world of astrophysics, Sir Fred Hoyle is a name that stands out.
+Hoyle, who started his career as a firm atheist, believed there was no evidence of God in the universe.
 He argued that “religion is but a desperate attempt to find an escape from the truly dreadful situation in which we find ourselves… No wonder then that many people feel the need for some belief that gives them a sense of security, and no wonder that they become very angry with people like me who think that this is illusory.”[i]
 His atheism significantly influenced his scientific perspective, predisposing him to dismiss the notion that the universe had a beginning.

 However, Hoyle’s atheism was shaken by a groundbreaking discovery.
 He identified a set of parameters, now known as the “fine-tuning” parameters of the universe, which revealed that numerous properties of the universe fall within exceptionally narrow and improbable ranges.
 These properties are essential for the existence of chemistry that supports complex forms of life, and any conceivable form of life.
 Physicists have since labelled the fortunate values of these factors as “anthropic coincidences” and the convergence of these coincidences as the “anthropic fine-tuning” of the universe.